 Option 1.
 Store images and documents on a local or network folder:

 Option 2.
-Storing Images in Database: This option is not used often.
+Store Images in Database: This option is not used often.
 If selected, images will be stored in the database and it will become very large.
 There will be no A to Z folders.

 Option 4: Store images on a server via SSH File Transfer Protocol (SFTP): Store images on an FTP site using SFTP.
 An internet connection is required.
 Enter the following details: